REAL ID vs Passport in 2025: Important Differences Explained

 Purpose and Use Cases

-- Domestic Travel: Required for boarding domestic flights in the U.S.
+• Domestic Travel: Required for boarding domestic flights in the U.S.

-- Federal Facilities: Necessary for entering federal buildings and nuclear power plants.
+• Federal Facilities: Necessary for entering federal buildings and nuclear power plants.

 How to Apply for a REAL ID

-To apply for a REAL ID you must visit your local DMV.
+To apply for a REAL ID you must visit your local Department of Motor Vehicles (DMV).
 Every state now offers REAL ID compliant driver’s licenses and state IDs.
-REAL IDs require additional documentation and often higher fees.
+REAL IDs require additional documentation and often come with higher fees.
 Typically, you are given the choice on whether to get a REAL ID compliant ID or the standard ID.
-Here is the process to apply for a REAL ID:

-- Provide Documentation: You’ll need proof of identity, your social security number, residency, and lawful status.
+• Provide Documentation: You’ll need proof of identity, your social security number, residency, and lawful status.

-- Security Checks: The process includes additional security checks compared to a standard driver’s license.
+• Security Checks: The process includes additional security checks compared to a standard driver’s license.

 The standard documents required to apply include:

-- Proof of Identity: Birth certificate, valid passport or permanent resident card.
+• Proof of Identity: Birth certificate, Valid passport or Permanent resident card.

-- Proof of Social Security Number: Social security card or tax document.
+• Proof of Social Security Number: Social security card or tax document.

-- Proof of Residency: Utility bill, lease agreement or mortgage statement.
+• Proof of Residency: Utility bill, lease agreement or mortgage statement.

-- Proof of Lawful Status: Documentation of citizenship or legal presence in the U.S.
+• Proof of Lawful Status: Documentation of citizenship or legal presence in the U.S.

 Why Do I Need a REAL ID?

-Starting May 7, 2025, a REAL ID will be required for:
+From May 7, 2025, a REAL ID is required for:

-- Boarding domestic flights within the U.S.
+• Boarding domestic flights within the U.S.

-- Accessing federal facilities and nuclear power plants.
+• Accessing federal facilities and nuclear power plants.

 Without a REAL ID, your driver’s license or state ID will no longer be accepted by the federal government and you will need to present other federally accepted identification, like a passport.

-How to Tell If My State ID or Driver’s License is REAL ID Compliant?
+How to Tell If My State ID or Driver’s License is REAL ID-Compliant?

 Many older licenses will make it even easier for you by printing: “NOT FOR FEDERAL IDENTIFICATION” on the front of the ID.
 Many states were slow to adopt the changes for the REAL ID system and some did not start offering compliant IDs until recent years.
-On the off chance that you are also from Arizona like me, you might not need to renew your license for another 40 years or so.
-In that case, you might never have known that you needed to change your license in order to fly anywhere in the U.S.

 What is a U.S. Passport?

 A U.S. passport is an official document issued by the U.S. Department of State that certifies the identity and nationality of the holder.
-It allows for international travel by air, land and sea, and serves as a globally recognized form of identification.
+It allows for international travel by air, land, and sea, and serves as a globally recognized form of identification.

 Purpose and Use Cases

-- International Travel: Required for all international flights.
+• International Travel: Required for all international flights.

-- Visa Requirements: Necessary for countries that require visas for entry.
+• Visa Requirements: Necessary for countries that require visas for entry.

-- Global Identification: Accepted worldwide for all forms of travel and identification.
+• Global Identification: Accepted worldwide for all forms of travel and identification.

 How to Apply for a Passport

-- Complete the DS-11 Form: This is the application form for a U.S. passport.
+1. Complete the DS-11 Form: This is the application form for a U.S. passport.

-- Gather Documentation: Proof of citizenship, photo ID and passport photo.
+2. Gather Documentation: Proof of citizenship, photo ID and passport photo.

-- Submit in Person: At a passport acceptance facility or passport agency.
+3. Submit in Person: At a passport acceptance facility or passport agency.

-A first-time passport for an adult will cost $165 and takes 6-8 weeks for standard processing after you submit all of the necessary documents.
+A first-time passport for an adult will cost $165 and takes 4-6 weeks for standard processing after you submit all of the necessary documents.

 Comparing REAL IDs and Passports